AaZz12/sciantix-official/utilities/InputExplanation.md

 0	#	fuel matrix -- UO2 matrix and properties are considered

-0 #  grain boundary venting -- if 1, the gas release consider the contribution from the venting probability calculated according to *Pizzocri et al., D6.4 (2020), H2020 Project INSPYRE*.

 0 # hbs formation -- no HBS forming in the UO2 fuel matrix.

 0 # radioactive fission gases behaviour